Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 WiFi 6E routers are newer and more expensive ($300+).
 WiFi 6 routers are the current sweet spot ($150-200).

-Mesh vs. Traditional Router: The Coverage Question
+Mesh vs Traditional Router: The Coverage Question: Which Is Better?

 Traditional single router: One unit covers up to 2,000-3,000 sq ft depending on placement.
 Good for apartments and small houses.
 Better for gaming (one device to configure).
 Usually cheaper.